mosin96/dailymeeting_and_planningtgbot/README.md

-# Planning Poker Bot for Telegram
+# Daily Meeting & Planning helper bot for Telegram

 This bot allows to play Planning Poker game in group chat and manages daily standup rotations with reminders.